Democrats dominate as economic woes take a toll on Trump's GOP. Takeaways from Election Day 2025

 Former Rep. Abigail Spanberger will become Virginia's next governor — and its first female chief executive — while Rep. Mikie Sherrill won the New Jersey governor's office by running campaigns focused largely on the economy, public safety and health care.

-Early results showed Democrats outperforming their margins from four years ago in virtually every part of Virginia and New Jersey.
-Fast-growing suburbs, rural areas and even places with high concentrations of military voters shifted blue, often by wide margins.
+Early results showed Democrats outperforming their margins from four years ago in fast-growing suburbs, rural areas and even places with high concentrations of military voters.

 A growing collection of Democratic leaders believe the moderate approach holds the key to the party’s revival after the GOP won the White House and both congressional chambers last year.